kulothunganug/KivyMD-Project-Creator/libs/applibs/templates/base/assets/README.txt

 Add Your Assets (Like Images, Fonts Etc...)
-Here
+Here.